topcoder-platform/corona-listener/README.md

 ## Local deployment

+Currently web pages using Angular are under ui folder and npm scripts will download dependencies and build asserts automatically.
+You may change `USE_MOCK` with `true` at `test/testConfig.js` to run tests with mock response to have faster speed or change `USE_MOCK` with `false` to run tests with real api server.

 - setup Kafka as above
 - install dependencies `npm i`
 - run code lint check `npm run lint`
 - run code lint fix `npm run lint:fix`
+- run ui code lint check `npm run lint:ui`
 - run tests `npm run test`
-- run tests with coverage `npm run cov`
+- run tests with coverage `npm run cov` and you can check coverage report in `coverage` folder
 - start app `npm start`,
   the app is running at `http://localhost:3000`, it also starts Kafka consumer to listen to configured topics

 ## Heroku Deployment

+You may no need to run `git init` if already git repo.

 - git init
 - git add .
 - git commit -m init
 - heroku create
 - heroku config:set KAFKA_URL=...
 TOPICS=topic1,topic2
-- git push heroku master
+- git push heroku HEAD:master

 ## Verification